 - Mechanical Stress

 - Electrical Loading

 - Operating Practices

 - Environmental Conditions

 - Maintenance Practices

-- Non-Physical Factors
+- External Factors (factors beyond a utility's control)

-By considering the useful life ranges and the extent to which the utilization factors impact their assets, utilities will be able to select appropriate depreciation periods for their asset groups as shown in the example for Power Transformers in Section E - 5 of this Report.
-The example demonstrates how UFs can be used in conjunction with local circumstances to estimate an appropriate depreciation period within the prescribed useful life range.
+By considering the useful life ranges and the extent to which the utilization factors impact their assets, utilities will be able to select appropriate amortization periods for their asset groups as shown in the example for Power Transformers in Section E - 5 of this Report.
+The example demonstrates how UFs can be used in conjunction with local circumstances to estimate an appropriate amortization period within the prescribed useful life range.